How does continuous stress influence the immune system? | Channels for Pearson+

 1

-Understand the difference between acute and chronic stress: Acute stress is short-term and can temporarily elevate cortisol levels, which suppresses immune responses.
-Chronic stress, on the other hand, is long-term and continuously activates the body's stress response system.
+Understand the role of stress in the body: Stress triggers the body's stress response system, which involves the release of hormones like cortisol and adrenaline.
+These hormones prepare the body to handle immediate threats (fight or flight response).

-Learn about cortisol's role: Cortisol is a hormone released during stress.
-While it helps the body manage immediate stress, prolonged elevation due to chronic stress can weaken the immune system by suppressing the production of certain immune cells.
+Differentiate between acute and chronic stress: Acute stress is short-term and can temporarily elevate cortisol levels, which may suppress immune responses.
+Chronic stress, on the other hand, is long-term and continuously activates the stress response system, leading to prolonged cortisol release.

-Examine the immune system's response: Chronic stress can lead to a decrease in the effectiveness of the immune system, making the body more vulnerable to infections and diseases.
-This happens because the prolonged release of cortisol disrupts the balance of white blood cell production and function.
+Analyze the effects of cortisol on the immune system: High levels of cortisol over time can suppress the production of certain immune cells, such as lymphocytes, and reduce the effectiveness of the immune system, making the body more vulnerable to infections and diseases.

-Clarify the misconception about cholesterol: Stress does not directly decrease cholesterol levels.
-In fact, chronic stress is often associated with increased cholesterol levels, which can contribute to cardiovascular diseases rather than protecting against them.
+Consider the impact of chronic stress on overall health: Chronic stress not only weakens the immune system but can also contribute to inflammation, disrupt sleep, and increase the risk of developing chronic conditions like cardiovascular diseases.

-Summarize the overall impact: Continuous stress, particularly chronic stress, weakens the immune system by disrupting its normal functioning and increasing vulnerability to illnesses.
-It also has broader health implications, such as potentially increasing the risk of cardiovascular diseases.
+Clarify the incorrect statement: The claim that stress decreases cholesterol levels and protects against cardiovascular diseases is incorrect.
+Chronic stress is more likely to increase cholesterol levels and contribute to cardiovascular risks due to prolonged activation of the stress response system.

 Watch next

-Master Managing Stress Concept 1 with a bite sized video explanation from Jules BrunoStart learning
+Master Health Effects Of Stress Concept 1 with a bite sized video explanation from Jules BrunoStart learning

 Related Videos